travis-ci/dpl/README.md

 Options:

   --token TOKEN        Firebase CI access token (generate with firebase login:ci) (type: string,
                        required: true)
   --project NAME       Firebase project to deploy to (defaults to the one specified in your
                        firebase.json) (type: string)
   --message MSG        Message describing this deployment. (type: string) --only SERVICES      Firebase services to deploy (type: string)

 Common Options:

   --run CMD            Command to execute after the deployment finished successfully (type: array
-                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command
+                       (string, can be given multiple times)) --[no-]cleanup       Skip cleaning up build artifacts before the deployment --help               Get help on this command

 Examples: